Waxing and maintenance

 | Hot wax | > 0 °C | Wet, melting snow | Smooth glide on wet snow |

-Choosing the right wax for alpine skiing makes all the difference between an enjoyable ride and a laborious descent.
+Choosing the right wax for downhill skiing makes all the difference between a pleasant glide and a laborious descent.
 Adapt your wax to the temperature and type of snow to get the most out of every turn.

 When should you maintain your skis?
-3 signs you can't miss
+3 warning signs you shouldn't ignore

-- Sluggish glide: are your bases "sticking"?
+- Poor glide: are your bases "sticking"?
 Is your speed going in the wrong direction?
-It's a sign that it's time to wax.
+That's a sign it's time to wax.

-- Dull base: is the base turning white or rough?
-Your skis are crying out for wax—respond immediately.
+- Dull base: is the base becoming white or rough?
+Your skis are crying out for wax—answer the call.

 - Change in temperature: as soon as the weather changes (frozen or melting snow), re-wax.
 The right wax is the key to uncompromising glide.